aronakhmad/aronakhmad.github.io/_posts/2020-11-15-web-scraping-python.markdown

 pip install beautifulsoup4
 ```

 Now that it’s installed, you can now start using the library to parse the HTML code.
-You can use the ‘find’ function to find a specific HTML code.
+You can use the `find` function to find a specific HTML code.
 You specify the HTML code you want to get by providing the HTML tag on the function parameter.
 The code below is an example of how.

 ```
 from bs4 import BeautifulSoup